HOPLAB-LBP/hoplab-wiki/docs/get-started/admin-procedures.md

 ## Reserve a room for a meeting

-In order to book a room, contact [Ying Cay]([PLACEHOLDER]).
+In order to book a room, contact [Ying Cai]([PLACEHOLDER]).
 You can check which rooms are available yourself through KU Loket:

 1. Go to KU Loket, navigate to the tab "**HSE & Spaces**" and click on "**Classroom reservations**" (Dutch only)
+2. Click "**Zoek op naam**" and enter "**PSI**" to find all the rooms in the building.
-2. Click "**Selecteer lokalen**" and create the following selection to see all the rooms in the PSI:
+   Alternatively, Click "**Selecteer lokalen**" and create the following selection to see all the rooms in the PSI:

 ![Room reservations](https://raw.githubusercontent.com/HOPLAB-LBP/hoplab-wiki/main/docs/assets/roomreservations.png)

 3. Select the rooms that fit your needs
 4. Click "**toon reservaties**" twice
 5. Browse to the date & time when you need the room
-6. Look for an available room and send this info to [Ying Cay]([PLACEHOLDER])
+6. Look for an available room and send this info to [Ying Cai]([PLACEHOLDER])

 ## Reserve equipment or a room for testing